aveds/DH150-2020S/assignment01/README.md

 -There is no visualization that relays to the user a page is loading.
 ##### Dolley Madison
++/-Navigation links are dynamic when the user hovers over them.
+They are either highlighted or underlined, indicating the site is responding to the users movements.
+Most links have this feature, but there are some inconsistencies that need to be corrected.

++When viewing search results for upcoming events, the site indicates which type of calendar view the results are displayed in.
+There is also a loading symbol that displays while the system is searching.

++The chat feature, which allows the user to interact with a real library representative, displays messages indicating the activity of the representative as well as whether the user is connected/disconnected.

 #### 2: Match between system and the real world
 ##### MHS